-Though COVID-19 has closed down events across town, it hasn’t stopped protesters from convening daily at City Hall steps since June 1.
+Though COVID-19 has shuttered events across town, it hasn’t stopped protesters from convening daily at City Hall steps since June 1.
 UNCW’s Art and Arts History Department will add volume to the movement in a virtual art exhibit, slated to open July 16.
 “Protest Signs: Projected Voices of the Community” will showcase posters and signage with various messages calling for justice, peace, equality and equity.

 “This will be our second virtual exhibition after ‘Art in the Age of Social Distancing’ that is currently on display,” according to Aaron Wilcox, chair of UNCW’s Department of Art and Art History.

 Planned with the help of Fidias Reyes, director of arts engagement for UNCW’s Office of the Arts, and Billy-Gray Weatherly, Cultural Arts Building Gallery director, virtual exhibits are becoming the norm at the university—at least until the pandemic lessens its threat on society.
 “Creating a virtual gallery was the best solution to reach people from a distance,” Weatherly says.